GAOI-Source-Code/GAOI/readme.md

 # Where and How: Mining Convertible Outlying Aspect for Outlier Interpretation

+The source code of the proposed META will be publicly available upon acceptance.

 Structure

 datasets: real-world datasets in csv format, the last column is label indicating each line is an outlier or inlier; ground_truth outlier interpretation annotations of real-world datasets.